MicrosoftDocs/fabric-docs/docs/data-factory/data-factory-limitations.md

 The following list describes the current limitations of pipelines in Data Factory in Microsoft Fabric.

-- Most of the Azure Data Factory copy and orchestration patterns are applicable to Fabric pipelines, but [tumbling window](/azure/data-factory/how-to-create-tumbling-window-trigger) and [event triggers](/azure/data-factory/how-to-create-custom-event-trigger) aren't yet available.
+- Most of the Azure Data Factory copy and orchestration patterns are applicable to Fabric pipelines, but [tumbling window](/azure/data-factory/how-to-create-tumbling-window-trigger) isn't yet available.
 - Connectors don't support OAuth, Azure key vault (AKV), and Managed System Identity (MSI).
 - Connectors can't use parameters.
 - GetMetaData activity can't have a source from Fabric KQL databases.